AseasRoa/paintor/docs/v1.x/reactivity/states.md

   <p></p>
 </div>

-## Inner States
+## State in State

-States are recursive.
+When the State is made of an object, containing objects, these internal objects are also States.

 ::: code-group
 <<< @/./reactivity/states-example-5.js [JavaScript]